Community Sex Ed: Fall 2025 Sessions

 Talk More is excited to host 6-session community-based sex ed courses for middle and high school aged youth of all genders.
 Each 2-hour session will feature time to build community, an overview of some important content knowledge, and a safe space for discussion, reflection, and asking questions.
 Each session, and our expert team of facilitators is introduced below.

 What makes this course extra-special is integrating families into the process.
 A parent or other trusted adult will be invited to join for a portion of the 1st session and the entirety of the last session, and youth will take home information and resources to share with you each week.
 The data is clear that when teens talk with their trusted adults about sexuality, they have stronger health outcomes.
+Register through the links below.

 Middle School Course